gzandiemer/libsta/README.md

 ### In Progress
 - add icons instead of like button and add an increment button for likes
 - after adding book navigate back to member's profile page
+- authentication
+- Add comment upvote section to BookSingle.vue

 <a name="to-do"/>

 ### To Do
 -- delete and update book buttons in library
 - save likes to database book.likers
+- add footer
 - Add Carousel to home and dashboard (limit each with 3-4 cards)
 - Sort books from the most liked to the least
 - Add profile card to profile page with follow button
-- Add comment upvote section to BookSingle.vue

 <a name="problems-to-fix"/>

 #### Problems to fix

 - when the book-form is submitted, it should turn back to the member's page but my this.$router.push() doesn_t work
+- book added 2 times or book added but not in library
 - like button increases the likes in all cards
+- auth doesn't work, backend sends 400 for register

 <a name="features-to-add"/>

 #### Features to add

 - Authentication and dashboard modification with logout and user profile
-- Functions delete/update book in library, request book in book-card, follow in member profile page
+- request book in book-card
+- follow in member profile page
 - Search book title and author
 - Direct messaging
 - Frontend testing